viniciusjssouza/typeorm-transactional-tests/README.md

 [![Travis](https://app.travis-ci.com/viniciusjssouza/typeorm-transactional-tests.svg?branch=master&status=passed)](https://app.travis-ci.com/github/viniciusjssouza/typeorm-transactional-tests)
 [![Coverage Status](https://coveralls.io/repos/github/viniciusjssouza/typeorm-transactional-tests/badge.svg?branch=master)](https://coveralls.io/github/viniciusjssouza/typeorm-transactional-tests?branch=master)

-TypeORM does not provide builtin transactional tests.
-If your tests write to a non in-memory database, probably you have to truncate or erase all your tables for every test case.
+TypeORM does not provide built-in transactional tests.
+If your tests are written to a non-in-memory database, probably you have to truncate or erase all your tables for every test case.

-This package allows the creation of transactional contexts during the test, starting a transaction in the begining of the test and rolling back at the end.
+This package allows the creation of transactional contexts during the test, starting a transaction at the beginning of the test and rolling back at the end.
 This is a faster solution than truncate/delete, once nothing is really written to disk.

 ### Install